 This course covers practical applications of DC and AC concepts.
-Students are engaged in laboratory applications using simulation software and test equipment for DC and AC circuit analysis and troubleshooting.
-Data acquisition and analysis techniques are emphasized.
-Prerequisite: EET110
+Students will learn about use of simulation software and test equipment for DC and AC circuit analysis and troubleshooting.
+Upon successful course completion, students will be able to acquire, analyze, and interpret experimental data.

+Prerequisite: EET110 Co-requisite: EET111